John Eisenhooth

-John Levere Eisenhooth III (born March 3, 1962) is an American former professional football nose tackle who played for the Seattle Seahawks of the National Football League (NFL).
+John Levere Eisenhooth III (born March 3, 1962) is an American former professional football player who was a nose tackle for the Seattle Seahawks of the National Football League (NFL).
 The older brother of NFL player Stan Eisenhooth, he played college football for the Lock Haven Bald Eagles and is one of only three players in the team's history to play in the NFL.